ramidlr/ramidlr/README.md

-- 👋 Hi, I’m @ramidlr
+- 👋 Hi, I’m @ramidlr from Argentina, living in Spain.
 - 👀 I’m interested in music and tech.
-- 🌱 I’m currently learning how to code :)
+- 🌱 I’m currently learning JavaScript ES6 and Angular :)
-- 📫 How to reach me: ramiro.drio@gmail.com (ramidlr on instagram)
+- 📫 Reach me at: ramiro.drio@gmail.com (@ramidlr on instagram && tw)
 <!---
 ramidlr/ramidlr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.